mgeraci/portfolio/README.md

 * mkvirtualenv portfolio
 * pip install -r requirements.txt
 * create a local database
-* add the file portfolio/michael_dot_com/localsettings.py — see contents below
+* add the file `portfolio/michael_dot_com/localsettings.py` — see contents below
-* michael_dot_com/manage.py migrate
+* `./portfolio/manage.py migrate`
-* michael_dot_com/manage.py createsuperuser — you can use this to log in at localhost:8000/admin
+* `./portfolio/manage.py createsuperuser` — you can then use this to log in at localhost:8000/admin
-* michael_dot_com/manage.py runserver
+* `./portfolio/manage.py runserver`

 ### localsettings.py